 The most painful question ever!
 Blame the genes say the researchers.
-Apart from genetics, PCOS also has environmental reasons for development.
+Apart from genetics, it also has environmental reasons for development.
 Toxins, infectious agents, and even obesity could worsen PCOS .

-“Did you know, obesity also begets PCOS?
-The reproductive and metabolic features of PCOS can sometimes be reversible with dietary and lifestyle modifications.”
+“obesity also begets PCOS?
+The reproductive and metabolic features of it can sometimes be reversible with dietary and lifestyle modifications.”

 What do PCOS symptoms look like?

 We don’t mean to scare you but PCOS could increase your risk of developing other disorders.
-Apart from that, PCOS happens to be one of the common reason for infertility.
+Apart from that, it happens to be one of the common reason for infertility.

-Other symptoms of PCOS could include excess body hair (scientifically termed as Hirsutism), acne, pelvic pain, dark patches on the skin due to insulin resistance .
+Other symptoms of it could include excess body hair (scientifically termed as Hirsutism), acne, pelvic pain, dark patches on the skin due to insulin resistance .